edulinq/autograder-server/docs/types.md

 ##### JPlag

 JPlag is a code analysis tool that compares code files to identify for any suspicious similarities.
-More info on it can be found here: [JPlag](https://github.com/jplag/JPlag/wiki) The values from its `OptionsMap` in `engine-options` are parsed into CLI arguments for the JPlag container.
+The values from its `OptionsMap` in `engine-options` are parsed into CLI arguments for the JPlag container.

 Current Supported Options: